learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 X the Restaurant's name and address
 X a list of the Pizzas it sells

-Each pizza in the list should link to that Pizza's show page.
+X Each pizza in the list should link to that Pizza's show page.

 ### 4. Restaurants Index Page Links